 The LG’s omission on DTS:X makes it seem unnecessary, considering that LG’s main competitors are the Samsung N850 (and the Sony HT–S5000).
 The discs that include Harry Potter 4K Blu-ray, such as the 4K Bluray, have a DTSX soundtrack without Atmos.
 So you might be missing some effects by purchasing the LG.

-The soundbar includes tuning and DSP (digital sound processing) from Meridian.
+The soundbar includes tuning and DSP (Dolby digital sound processing) from Meridian.
 This has bass, space, and height elevation.

-Both HDMI 2.0 ports support 4K HDR, and both HDMI 2.0 ports also have a 3.5mm input.
-There are two options for streaming music: Bluetooth 4.0 or Wi-Fi.
+Both HDMI ARC 2.0 ports support 4K HDR, and both HDMI inputs 2.0 ports also have a 3.5mm input.
+There are two options for streaming: Bluetooth 4.0 or Wi-Fi.

-LG’s Music Flow multi-room system has been abandoned, and Chromecast is now integrated.
-Google’s audio protocol allows you to use Spotify, Pandora, or Roon.
+LG’s Flow multi-room system has been abandoned, and Chromecast is now integrated.
+Google assistant audio protocol allows you to use Spotify, Pandora, or Roon.
 It also supports a variety of third-party speakers.

 You can buy the $179 SPK-8 separately if you wish to add rear speakers to your SK10Y.

 The LG is a powerful sound system that can be fired up.
 The LG is a 5.1.2 Atmos solution.
 This means that it has three arrays of front fascia speakers (left, center, and right), as well as side-firing channels at each edge.

 Side drivers are not designed to bounce sound off walls.
 Instead, Acoustic Phase Matching is used to modify the timing of the audio.
 This creates the illusion of surround sound.

 We tried the SK10Y using a variety of 4K Ultra HD Blurays with Dolby atmos tracks.
 We were very impressed by the quality of the soundbar’s three-dimensional audio.